PetrDvoracek/docker-nerds/README.md

 The relation between image and container is similar to class and instance.
 Once you build the image of your app, you can run theoretically as many instances of it with `docker run <imageName>` as you want from whatever path you want.

+## Developing in Docker Container

+You can use docker container as a developing environment.
+This is extremely useful if you develop application which depends on other Linux tools and it configuration (such as NGINX).